All Episodes

 You know, we haven't had one of these in a long time, but we've got one this hour.

-We got an SUV update coming up, folks.
+We've got an SUV update coming up, folks.

 It costs an SUV a lot to go to the grocery store.

-Mike, and it's uh starting to irritate him.
+I think it's starting to irritate them.

-We got a we got an update coming up.
+We've got an update coming up.

-We got other things too.
+We've got other things, too.

-Great to have you, Rush Limbaugh, the excellence in broadcasting network.
+Great to have you, Rush Limbaugh, the Excellence in Broadcasting Network.

-Telephone number if you want to be on the program today is 800-282-2882, and the email address is rush at EIB net.com.
+Telephone number, if you want to be on the program today, is 800-282-2882, and the email address is rush at EIBnet.com.

-Uh one is from the Arizona Daily Star, the other is from the uh the Tucson Citizen.
+The other is from the Tucson Citizen.

-President John McCain today defended President Bush's decision not to meet again with Cindy Sheehan, uh the grieving mother who has come to personify the anti-war movement.
+President John McCain today defended President Bush's decision not to meet again with Cindy Sheehan, the grieving mother who has come to personify the anti-war movement.

-Speaking at a breakfast meeting of the Tucson Metropolitan Chamber of Commerce, President McCain said that sheehan was probably being used by organizations opposed to the U.S. mission in Iraq.
+Speaking at a breakfast meeting of the Tucson Metropolitan Chamber of Commerce, President McCain said that Sheehan was probably being used by organizations opposed to the U.S. mission in Iraq.

-But uh the four-term Republican defended her right to protest, said the vigil that she's maintained was a symptom, not a cause of growing public discontent with the war.
+But the four-term Republican defended her right to protest, said the vigil that she's maintained was a symptom, not a cause of growing public discontent with the war.

-Uh things are not good in Iraq.
+Things are not good in Iraq, he said.

-He said we take one step forward and two steps back.
+We take one step forward and two steps back.

 President Bush is right to avoid the meeting with Cindy Sheehan, said U.S. President John McCain.

-Except for me, and say what he should or shouldn't do.
+It's impossible to put yourself in the position of the president, except for me, and say what he should or shouldn't do.

 I forget what it was.